gica3618/pythonradex/docs/index.rst

 where :math:`x_k=\frac{n_k}{n}` is the fractional population of level :math:`k`.
 In the above equation, the positive terms populate the level, while the negative terms depopulate the level.

 The level populations can be computed by solving this linear system of equations.
 But there is a problem: we see that to solve for the level populations, we need to know the radiation field :math:`\bar{J}`.
 This is a fundamental issue in radiative transfer: to compute the radiation field, we need to know the level population.
-But in order to compute the radiation field, we need to know the level populations.
+But in order to compute the level population, we need to know the radiation field.

 Escape probability
 ---------------------